codedragon/code_reviews/slides.md

 * one or more changes made to a repo at one time
 * a revision
 * how the repo looks now that these changes have been made
-* a snapshot of your repo at a moment in time
+* a snapshot of a repo at one moment